Garden of the Gods Elopement Guide

 Eloping in the Garden of the Gods provides unmatched opportunities for amazing photography.
 There’s more to beautiful elopement photography than just a breathtaking backdrop and good-looking couple, though!
 You also want an elopement photographer with the experience needed to capture your special day while also making sure it all goes off without a hitch.

-This is where I come in.
-Hi, I’m an elopement photographer based in Colorado Springs, Colorado and have photographed and helped plan over 50 elopements since I started my business in 2018.
+Hi, I’m a photographer based in Colorado Springs, Colorado and have photographed and helped plan over 50 elopements since I started my business in 2018.
 I love making planning as stress-free as possible for my couples!
 That’s why all my couples get not only the photographs, but also an extensive elopement guide, 3-5 personalized location recommendations, timeline assistance, and personalized vendor recommendations to make planning a breeze!

 If you’re ready to commit to an elopement in the Garden of the Gods, check out my Colorado elopement packages and take a look at my past work.
 Then, reach out when you’re ready to start planning your special day!